rchanou/rchanou.github.io/cost-based-management.md

 >
 > -- <cite>Mike Acton</cite>

 Looking at the arsenal of development tools available to us, I sense an empty void that we are all collectively feeling around like blind mice, without seeing the bigger picture.
 Specifically, I think we can do much better when it comes to **testing**.
-Rather than shame developers for not devoting enough time to writing a litany of ad hoc tests, we should instead consider how we can aid and streamline the creation of effective test suites.
+Rather than chastise developers for not devoting enough time to writing a litany of ad hoc tests, we should instead consider how we can eliminate tedium and streamline the creation of effective test suites.

 Let's take note of some techniques and tools that currently exist: